 n/a |

-TBitSet depends on the set type having a meaningful enumeration.
+depends on the set type having a meaningful enumeration.

-This is not the case for boolean, double, and float.
+This is not the case for boolean

-TBitSet is not provided for long values since the underlying
+is not provided for long

 arrays would have to be too large.

-TBitSets generally perform good for small set elements and
+s generally perform good for small set elements and

 dense sets (elements that are close to each other).

-Iteration over TBitSets is not particularly efficient -
+s is not particularly efficient -

 especially not when the set elements are sparse.
 The reason for this is